go-air/gini/README.md

 fact that the format is more or less universally supported amongst SAT solvers leads some SAT users to use this format, even though there is I/O, CNF translation,
 and parsing overhead by comparison to using a logic library.

+# Optimisation
+With Cardinality constraints, optimisation is easy

+    import "github.com/irifrance/gini"
+    import "github.com/irifrance/gini/logic"

+    s := gini.New()
+    c := logic.NewC()

+    // suppose we encode package dependency constraints in the circuit c
+    // and we have a slice of packages each of which has a literal
+    // associated with whether or not multiple versions are needed in a
+    // build

+    multiVersions := make([]z.Lit, 1<<23)
+    for _, p := range pkgs {
+        multiVersions = append(multiVersions, p.needsMulti)
+    }

+    // make a cardinality constraints object
+    cards := logic.NewCardSort(multiVersions, s)

+    // loop through the constraints (note a linear search
+    // can be faster in this case because the underlying solver
+    // often has locality of logic cache w.r.t. cardinality constraints) minMultiVersions := -1
+    for i := range multiVersions {
+        s.Assume(cards.Leq(i))
+        if s.Solve() == 1 {
+            minMultiVersions = i
+            break
+        }
+    }

+    // use the model from s to propose a build

 # Performance
 In applications, SAT problems normally have an exponential tail runtime